timlnx/blog.lnx.cx/about.markdown

 # Oh, hi there!

 This is the digital home of Tim Bielawa.
-I'm just another geek from the geocities era.
+I'm just another geek from the GeoCities and Homestead era.
+Back then before "blogging" we called it `e/n`, or everything/nothing.
 This place used to run on WordPress, but I'm over all that extra work now.

+I'm a philosophical naturalist.
+Think "atheist", except instead of defining my belief structure by the absence of any theistic system, I define it by the abundantly observable natural world around us.

+> The Cosmos is all that is or ever was or ever will be (Carl Sagan)

+He said it pretty well.